Alexandre Ribot: World War I

 On 27 August 1914, during World War I, Ribot became Minister of Finance in Viviani's Ministry of National Defence, an office which he retained when, on 28 October 1915, Aristide Briand succeeded Viviani as Prime Minister.

 On 7 February 1916, Ribot visited London and held a conference with the Chancellor of the Exchequer at the Treasury.
 When Briand reconstituted his Cabinet in December 1916, Ribot retained his position.
 On the fall of the Briand Ministry, President Poincaré appointed him as Prime Minister.
 On 21 March, he declared his goals to be "to recover the provinces torn from us in the past, to obtain the reparations and guarantees due to France, and to prepare a durable peace based on respect for the rights and liberty of peoples".
 On 31 July, in a reply to the German Chancellor Georg Michaelis, he admitted that in 1917 an agreement had been made with Tsar Nicholas to erect the German territories on the left bank of the Rhine into an autonomous state, but denied that there had been any question of their annexation to France.

 Following the decision to dismiss Interior Minister Louis Malvy, his government resigned office on 2 September, but he accepted the Ministry of Foreign Affairs in the Painlevé cabinet constituted six days later.
 He resigned office finally on 16 October, owing to the violent criticism of his refusal to fall into the "trap" of German peace offers.

 Death and legacy

 Ribot left politics, and died in Paris on 13 January 1923, aged 80.
 The Lycée Alexandre Ribot grammar school is named for him.

+While serving as Prime Minister, an inquiry into workers' housing was launched in July 1895, while a decree of September 1895 provided for (as noted by one study) “the creation of local committees for low-cost housing.”
+In addition, on December the 27th 1892, a law on conciliation and arbitration was passed which was put forth (as noted by one study) “as a popular measure in favor of the working people.”